infinyon/fluvio-demo-apps-rust/robot-assistant/README.md

 Steps to start the project

-- Cargo make robot-assistant-topic
-- Cargo make robot-assistant-build
+- `curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh` will install wasm-pack
+- `cargo make robot-assistant-topic` will create topic "robot-assistant" in the fluvio cluster
+- `cargo make robot-assistant-build` will build both the frontend and backend of the project
 - Visit http://localhost:8080/index.html